amalog/scratch/sketch/aaa.md

 No null value.
 See http://qconlondon.com/london-2009/presentation/Null+References:+The+Billion+Dollar+Mistake

 Consider using a language tool chain like LLVM or PyPy which can do JIT.
 PyPy handles garbage collection too.
 JIT is pretty much essential these days for a new language to compete with the big boys.

-A language like Prolog which defines relations between variables.
-However those relations should all be lazy like CLP(FD) or coroutines.
-This allows greater code reuse (arbitrary modes permitted, constraint reordering).
-It also gives the compiler greater flexibility to rearrange clauses for performance gains.

 My ideal language is a constraint logic language because functional programming is a subset thereof.